-We have high-volume hard drive manufacturing facilities in Malaysia and Thailand, which subjects us to the risk of damage or loss of any of these facilities and localized risks to personnel in these locations.
+Our high-volume hard drive manufacturing facilities, and the manufacturing facilities of many of our suppliers, are in Malaysia and Thailand, which subjects us to the risk of damage or loss of any of these facilities and localized risks to personnel in these locations.

-Our hard drives are manufactured in facilities in Malaysia and Thailand.
-A fire, flood, earthquake or other disaster, condition or event such as a power outage that adversely affects any of these facilities or our ability to manufacture could limit the total volume of hard drives we are able to manufacture and result in a loss of sales and revenue and harm our operating results.
+Our high-volume hard drive manufacturing facilities, as well as the manufacturing facilities of a substantial portion of our suppliers, are in Malaysia and Thailand.
+A fire, flood, earthquake or other disaster, condition or event such as a power outage, political instability or civil unrest that adversely affects any of these facilities or our ability to manufacture could limit the total volume of hard drives we are able to manufacture and result in a loss of sales and revenue and harm our operating results.
 Similarly, a localized health risk affecting our personnel in Malaysia and Thailand, such as a new pandemic influenza in Asia Pacific, could impair the total volume of hard drives that we are able to manufacture.